nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

 {{< important >}}
 There are two versions of NGINX Ingress Controller for Kubernetes: NGINX Open Source and NGINX Plus.
-To deploy NGINX Ingress Controller with NGINX Service Mesh, you must use the NGINX Plus version.
+To deploy NGINX Ingress Controller with NGINX Service Mesh, you must use either:

+- Open Source NGINX Ingress Controller version 3.0+
+- NGINX Plus version of NGINX Ingress Controller

 Visit the [NGINX Ingress Controller](https://www.nginx.com/products/nginx-ingress-controller/) product page for more information.
 {{< /important >}}